Get an introduction to Spring Boot. Learn framework features and basic concepts in detail and understand the benefits of Using Spring Boot.

 Features

-- Faster Development: Let it be a POC, a Production grade application or a Learning project, Spring Boot cuts-off the initial setup, development, and deployment time.
-Because, Spring Boot is capable of running on minimal configurations and gives a hassle free development experience.
+- Faster Development: Let it be a POC, a Production grade application or a Learning project, Spring Boot cuts off the initial setup, development, and deployment time.
+Because Spring Boot is capable of running on minimal configurations and gives a hassle-free development experience.

-method.
-The way you run a Spring Boot application locally is the same as you do for a Production Box.
-In addition, having Strong properties management mechanism provides a structured way to externalise environment specific properties making it easy to deploy the samejar
+- Production Ready: Spring Boot applications are bootstrapped from the main method.
+How you run a Spring Boot application locally is the same as you do for a Production Box.
+In addition, having a Strong properties management mechanism provides a structured way to externalise environment-specific properties making it easy to deploy the same jar to any box.
+It only needs

 - Actuators: Visit our detailed posts on actuators: Spring Boot Actuator with Spring Boot 2 and Spring Boot Actuator in old Spring Boot (1.x).